Albert0i/RU330/draft.md

 Relational database has unparalleled power in querying and aggregating data.
 But there is a catch... performance.
-That's why modern RDBMS has equppped with sophisticated caching mechanism.
+That's why modern RDBMS has equipped with sophisticated caching mechanism.

 - a cache to hold frequently accessed data blocks from disk, allowing faster access to frequently accessed data.
 The cache is managed using a least recently used (LRU) algorithm, data blocks to keep in the cache based on their frequency of access.
 - a cache that stores parsed SQL statements, execution plans to save need for repetitive parsing and optimization, improving performance.